The elements in a building are roughly divided into two parts

 - the services such as wiring and drainage.

 Thinking of a house as a number of elements is the traditional way of organising the construction process and works well around the various trades involved.
-However the challenges which arise with green building are often as much to do with the relationships between the elements as with the elements themselves.
+However the challenges which arise with selfbuild and green building are often as much to do with the relationships between the elements as with the elements themselves.
 This is particularly true with thermal bridgingthis is a pathway where heat can easily escape (or get in) through some part of the structure.
 It is usually caused by some element of structure such as a steel lintel or wooden studwork.
-Also known as a thermal bridge. see more on thermal bridging and air tightness.
-The services also pose a challenge in terms of their efficiency, and take on a new dimension where energy harvesting and generation is concerned.
+Also known as a cold bridge. see more on thermal bridging and air tightnessA measure of how leaky a building is to air.
+In other words, how draughty it might be.
+There are now standard fan pressure tests to check how air tight a house is and the Building Regulations have minimum standards for all new houses (L1A – Conservation of fuel and power in new dwellings (England)).
+A much higher degree of air tightness is covered by the Passivhaus standard.
+The services also pose a challenge in terms of their efficiency, and take on a new dimension where energy harvesting is concerned.

-The other factor which becomes important is how the materials used in the various elements are sourced and eventually disposed of and how much energy goes into making them.
+The other factor which becomes important is how the materials used in the various elements are sourced and eventually disposed of and how much energy goes into making them (the embodied energythe total amount of energy it takes to make a material (or a building).
+See more on embodied energy).

 If you purchase a kit house you are very much in the hands of the supplier and you need to check out their materials and design whereas if you go down the route of designing and building it yourself then you have (hopefully) more control over all the ingredients.